 |Level 1 - Ultra-fast DC recharging point||150 kW ≤ P < 350 kW||High power recharging point|

 |Level 2 - Ultra-fast DC recharging point||P ≥ 350 kW||High power recharging point|

 Types of EV recharging connectors (plugs)

 To date, not all battery electric vehicles and plug-in hybrid electric vehicles can recharge at every recharging point in the world.
-That is because the EV recharging connector and vehicle inlet vary across geographies and models.
+This is because the EV recharging connector and vehicle inlet vary across geographies and models.

 At the same time, AFID does not prohibit the addition of other connectors to a recharging point.
 While prior to the adoption of AFID, a number of recharging points with AC connectors other than Type 2 were deployed in the EU, the prescription of the Type 2 standard through the Directive put an end to this.
-Similarly, while it has for some time been market practice to equip in particular 50kW recharging points with an additional CHAdeMO connector, more and more providers of high power recharging points choose to equip their stations with CCS/Combo 2 connectors only.
+Similarly, while it has for some time been market practice to equip in particular 50 kW recharging points with an additional CHAdeMO connector, more and more providers of high power recharging points choose to equip their stations with CCS/Combo 2 connectors only.

 Rest of world – other standards